ishansshah20/rewards/README.md

 {
     "message": "Not enough balance",
     "success": false,
-    "error": "Logic error with the rewards spent", "response": [],
+    "error": "Amount passed is greater than the total amount", "response": [],
     "status": "BAD_REQUEST"
 }